Your First Collection

 curl -u "YOUR_CLIENT_ID:YOUR_CLIENT_SECRET" \

--X POST "https://api.partners.nextpay.world/v2/sandbox/simulate-payment" \
+-X POST "https://api.partners.nextpay.world/v2/payment-simulations/payment-instrument" \

 -H "Content-Type: application/json" \